Music of Indonesia: Rock

 Just like pop music, Indonesian rock scene also was heavily influenced by the development of rock music in America.
-The most influential Indonesian rock bands was probably Panbers and God Bless that was popular in the 1970s and 1980s.
-In the late 1980s to mid-1990s several female rock singers popularly known as "Lady Rockers" were famous in Indonesia, such as Nicky Astria, Nike Ardilla, and Anggun who started her career in as a pop-rock singer in Indonesia before moving to France and pursue her international career.
-Other notable rock bands include Slank and Jamrud.
-Metal bands also exist, such as the metalcore band Killing Me Inside, Death Metal / Grindcore band Jasad and the Groove Metal / Metalcore band Burgerkill.
-Punk music scene also had steady underground success, with band like Pee Wee Gaskins, Superman Is Dead, and Netral rose to mainstream.
-Notable act from ska music is Tipe-X.
+The most influential Indonesian rock bands were probably Panbers, God Bless and D'Lloyd that was popular in the 1970s and 1980s.
+In the late 1980s to mid-1990s several female rock singers popularly known as "Lady Rockers" were famous in Indonesia, such as Nicky Astria, Poppy Mercury, Nike Ardilla, and Anggun who started her career in as a poprock singer in Indonesia before moving to France and pursue her international career.
+Other notable hard and poprock bands include Slank, Jamrud, Dewa 19, and Peterpan.